Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 The Stock Portfolio Analyzer is an easy to use open-source Python application that allows users to upload CSVs of stock trades and view their portfolio’s P&L, Net Asset Value, volatility, alpha, beta, and Sharpe ratio over time.
 The application reads the user's portfolio into a SQLite3 database and scrapes the web for real-world historical stock prices of the involved tickers.
 It also downloads the treasury bill rates necessary for computing the risk-free rate for the Sharpe ratio.

 The portfolio calculates Net Asset Value across time efficiently using through the use of matrix multiplication and NumPy broadcasting while accounting for currency conversion (USD and CAD are currently supported).

 The analyzer also empowers users with advanced risk management tools, including Value at Risk (VaR) and efficient frontier analysis.

-All this data is presented on an intuitive, easy to use Jupyter dashboard for users to view an in-depth analysis of their portfolio.
+All this data is presented on an intuitive, easy to use Streamlit dashboard for users to view an in-depth analysis of their portfolio.

 ## Architecture
 ![alt text](https://github.com/Erik-Kelemen/Stock-Portfolio-Analyzer/blob/main/imgs/StockPortfolioAnalyzer.drawio.png)